nasermirzaei89/nasermirzaei89.github.io/_posts/2018-12-14-using-go-modules.md

 go mod init github.com/user/hello-world
 ```

-Use your own repo url for module.
+Use your own repo url for the module.

 If you are in `$GOPATH` you will get this message: